MRCIEU/metaboprep/README.md

 ![](images/metaboprep_workflow.png)

-### -- a detailed synopsis can be found on this git repository's wiki --
+## See the Wiki page for a detailed synopsis of the pipeline [here](https://github.com/MRCIEU/metaboprep/wiki/Detailed-metaboprep-pipeline-steps).

 ### (A) General Outline of metaboprep
 1. Read in the paramater file